dneprojects/habitron/developer_doc.md

 in [`CHANGELOG.md`](CHANGELOG.md) as concise one-liners; this file keeps the full rationale and implementation detail for each release.

+## v3.4.2

+### The SC Touch app version fell back to "0.0.0"
+`SCTouchAppUpdate.installed_version` is `SmartController.client_version`, and
+the hub knows nothing about the Android app -- checked against the bench hub for `DNs A17`, whose settings block carries only `hw=0010042631800004` and `sw=SCT V6.0 08 07/2026` (the module firmware), with no app version anywhere in `SmhubInfo` either.
+The value can only come from the client over the HA websocket, and it arrives in two messages: `habitron/register_stream` (a required `version` field) and `habitron/report_state` (`payload["version"]`).

+`handle_report_state` took `payload.get("version", "0.0.0")` and assigned it
+unconditionally.
+The regular battery/temperature reports carry no version, so every one of them overwrote what the client had named at registration.
+The entity then sat on the `"0.0.0"` that `update.py` also uses when nothing was ever reported -- indistinguishable from "never heard from" -- and, with an `sctouch_*.apk` in the firmware directory, reported an update as available because any real version beats `0.0.0`.

+Both handlers now only store a version the client actually names, and the registration log line carries it, so the log tells a missing version apart from an overwritten one.
+Two regression tests cover it; the existing report_state test for an empty payload ran with `module_by_stream` returning `None` and never reached the assignment.

+Not changed: `update.py` still shows `"0.0.0"` when nothing was ever reported.
+Leaving `installed_version` at `None` would be more honest and would drop the false update offer, but it also takes away the install button for a Touch whose app has never checked in.

 ## v3.4.1

 Stable for 3.4.1b1, unchanged.
 The display text path (`1E 11 01`) was confirmed